-First and foremost, it is important to state at the outset that an orthodontist can provide a comprehensive orthodontic treatment.
-This management plan can resolve your occlusal issues and ensure that you get the best possible outcome both aesthetically and health wise (Dinesh Kumar Bagga, 2010).
+First and foremost, it is important to state at the outset that an orthodontist can provide comprehensive orthodontic treatment.
+This management plan can resolve your occlusal issues and ensure that you get the best possible outcome both aesthetically and health-wise (Dinesh Kumar Bagga, 2010).

-Crooked teeth can happen any number of ways.
+Crooked teeth can happen in any number of ways.
 Sometimes crooked teeth can be caused by simple overcrowding in the mouth.
-If there is not enough space for your teeth to come in, then they will shove and push eachother for position and as they continue to grow in, their positions will continue to become more and more out of alignment.
-In this case it is not a habit you are doing that is causing the crooked teeth.
+If there is not enough space for your teeth to come in, then they will shove and push each other for position and as they continue to grow in, their positions will continue to become more and more out of alignment.
+In this case, it is not a habit you are doing that is causing crooked teeth.
 It is simply your own oral genetics.